 In other words, we want the post-trained model $\overline{M}$ to improve on the target evaluation dimension by some meaningful amount $\epsilon_k>0$, without suffering "catastrophic forgetting" on the control evaluation dimensions $\phi$ beyond acceptable thresholds $\epsilon_\phi>0$.
 We use greedy decoding, so the expectation is taken over randomness in dataset shuffling and stochasticity of inference.

-\paragraph{Steer Target and Injection of Steering Vectors} As a lightweight post-training method, AS builds $\overline M$ by injecting at inference time the steering vector $a^*$ to layer $\ell$ of the raw model $M$ with steering strength $\lambda$.
-For every token produced, the activation at the \texttt{steer\_targ} of layer $\ell$ is modified by
+\textbf{Steer Target and Injection of Steering Vectors} As a lightweight post-training method, AS builds $\overline M$ by injecting at inference time the steering vector $a^*$ to layer $\ell$ of the raw model $M$ with steering strength $\lambda$.
+For every token produced, the activation at the \texttt{st} of layer $\ell$ is modified by

-Here, \texttt{steer\_targ} denotes the location in the transformer architecture where the hook is attached and activations are collected and injected.
-The modifiable parameters of AS are the activation vector $a^*$, the steering layer $\ell$, the steering strength $\lambda$, and the target location \texttt{steer\_targ}.
+Here, \texttt{st} denotes the location in the transformer architecture where the hook is attached and activations are collected and injected.
+The modifiable parameters of AS are the activation vector $a^*$, the steering layer $\ell$, the steering strength $\lambda$, and the target location \texttt{st}.

-\paragraph{Construction of Steering Vectors} We begin the construction of the steering vector $a^*$ by recording activations of the raw model $M$ at the last token of a variety of prompts.
+\textbf{Construction of Steering Vectors} We begin the construction of the steering vector $a^*$ by recording activations of the raw model $M$ at the last token of a variety of prompts.
 Since the model is autoregressive, the activation at the last token reflects the cumulative effect of the entire prompt.\footnote{This is the standard practice in the literature.
 We conducted some preliminary experiments on alternative ways of activation pooling or weighing (e.g., computing the averaged activations over all tokens of the prompt).
 The results were unpromising and we abandoned this line of inquiry.} For each evaluation dimension $k$, we construct two sets of prompts, $\mathbf P^+_k:=\left\{p_1^+(k), \dots, p_{n^+_k}^+(k)\right\}$ and $\mathbf P^-_k:=\left\{p_1^-(k), \dots, p_{n^-_k}^-(k)\right\}$.
-The positive prompt set contains $n^+_k$ examples of the desired behavior, while the negative prompt set contains $n^-_k$ examples of the opposite behavior.
+The Pos Prompt Set contains $n^+_k$ examples of the desired behavior, while the Neg Prompt Set contains $n^-_k$ examples of the opposite behavior.
 The activation vector is constructed as the mean activation difference of the model at the corresponding layer and steer target location when supplied these prompts, i.e.,